10 Elmbank Gardens: History

 In the early 1990s, the Glasgow Development Agency had undertaken market research which showed that there would be a need for 650 budget hotel bedrooms in the city by late 1995.
 With this in mind, in 1994 the a lease on the building was taken by a company called Surveylink from its owner, Westmoreland Properties, to create a 270 bedroom hotel which was to be operated by the YMCA.
 The £4.5 million refurbishment of the building was undertaken by Taylor Woodrow (Scotland) Ltd to designs of Geoffrey Reid Associates and Structural Engineers Crouch Hogg Waterman, under the supervision of Surveylink who had their offices on the top floor of the building.
 The hotel opened in March 1995, creating 50 jobs.
 During the renovation, the building received a canopy on the roof, creating a covered "14th floor" to disguise the elevator penthouse.

-The two low rise blocks along Newton Street and Bath Street became legally separate entities from the hotel tower, and are owned by London & Scottish Property Investment Management (LSPIM), and assumed the "Elmbank Gardens" and "Venlaw Building" names in the 1990s after the original street address of the building.
+The two low rise blocks of the complex along Newton Street and Bath Street became legally separate entities from the hotel tower, and are owned by London & Scottish Property Investment Management (LSPIM), and assumed the "Elmbank Gardens" and "Venlaw Building" names in the 1990s after the original street address of the building.
 The hotel tower itself was later operated by Premier Lodge, Premier Inn, and in 2022 was then taken over by Britannia Hotels.

 A proposal to demolish the unused podium at the north west corner of the structure and replace it with a 19-storey residential tower known as The Venlaw Tower (earlier styled as Elmbank Tower) was proposed in 2004, but did not progress.

 The complex was externally refurbished between 2012 and 2013, the precast concrete panels being restored to their original brilliant white finish.